jhilberdink/Canadian_Election_Study_Analysis/README.md

 ## Dashboard

 We are using a Tableau dashboard to display our results.
 Visualizations will have filters for party and region to easily display the shape of the Canadian electorate.
+(Note: the dashboard is currently in flux.
+Will be updated soon.)